What chemicals are in Japanese knotweed

 Rutin:

-Rutin is a flavonoid commonly found in plants and is also present in Japanese knotweed.
+Rutin is a flavonoid commonly found in plants and also in Japanese knotweed.
 It has antioxidant and anti-inflammatory properties and is believed to offer various health benefits.

 Quercetin: